 - Business Relationship Management

-This stage offers guidance for designing, changing, and improving services (Definition of a service: A measurable service, governed by a Service Level Agreement (SLA), and consumed by business end-users in order to perform their jobs).
-This stage encompasses:
+This stage offers guidance for designing, changing, and improving services.
+Perhaps you're wondering—what is a service?
+This is defined as a measurable service, governed by a SLA, and consumed by business end-users in order to perform their jobs.
+This service design stage encompasses:

 - Service Catalog Management (the service catalog is a published list of services available to end-customers)

 - IT Service Continuity Management

 The Service Transition processes guide the activities necessary for building and deploying IT services, including: